menu

 Demographics

-The citizens of Oro Grande are slightly less educated than the national average of 21.84% for the average city or town: 13.50% of adults in Oro Grande have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Oro Grande rank slightly lower than the national average.
+13.50% of adults 25 and older in Oro Grande have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Oro Grande in 2022 was $20,903, which is low income relative to California and the nation.
 This equates to an annual income of $83,612 for a family of four.
 However, Oro Grande contains both very wealthy and poor people as well.